iw-tom/policies/ISO-27001/securityresponseplan/readme.md

 ##  Policy Compliance

 ### Compliance Measurement
-Each client is expected to have contact details of the Infinity Works Account Lead of Technical Lead or Principal Consulant.
+Each client is expected to have contact details of the Opus Works Account Lead of Technical Lead or Principal Consulant.

 ### Exceptions
 Any exception to this policy must be approved by the ISMS Committee in advance and have a written record.